Ifeanyichukwu-DA/Covid-19-Data-Exploration-using-SQL/README.md

 ![](Query9.jpg)

-Here, I created a column for rolling count which sums the cases recorded sequentially for each country on a daily basis.
+Here, I created a column for the rolling count which sums the cases recorded sequentially for each country on a daily basis.
 ***

 ### _To find the number of people vaccinated across different continents out of the total population_